Scalable Interference Graph Learning for Low-Latency Wi-Fi Networks using Hashing-based Evolution Strategy: Parameter Space Optimization of IGL NN Using Evolution Strategy in IGL

 We aggregate the STAs' reliability and the number of slots into one reward signal.
 Specifically, we augment the reliability definition as the number of packets transmitted within the minimum number of slots.
 For example, if the number of slots $Z$ obtained by coloring the graph exceeds the minimum $Z^*$, we can emulate an imaginary system that randomly selects STAs assigned to the $Z^*$ slots out of the total $Z$ slots to transmit, while STAs' transmissions in other slots are discarded.
 Consequently, the augmented reliability is expressed in the log scale as

-If the reliability constraints are satisfied, the reward focuses on minimizing the number of slots; otherwise, the reward emphasizes satisfying the reliability constraints.
-The maximum reward signal in \eqref{eq:reward_signal} is 0, and it is achieved if and only if the slot assignments minimize the number of slots while ensuring STA reliability.
-Note that the minimum number of slots $Z^*$ is unknown.
-Thus, we use the chromatic number of the contention and interference graph, with edges defined as $(O^{\mathrm{C}}_{i,j} + O^{\mathrm{H}}_{i,j})$ for $i \neq j$, as an approximation of $Z^*$.
+If the reliability constraints are satisfied in the first case, the reward focuses on minimizing the number of slots; otherwise, when the number of slots used is less than the optimal number of slots, e.g., the NN outputs less edge than the optimal graph, the reward emphasizes satisfying the reliability constraints by guiding the algorithm to add more edges and separate more contending or interfering pairs.
+Note that in the actual system, we do not need to implement the imaginary system that discards the STAs, and it is only for analysis to derive the reward signal.
+Ideally, we can construct this reward signal if we know $Z^*$.
+Then, the maximum reward signal in \eqref{eq:reward_signal} is 0, and it is achieved if and only if the slot assignments minimize the number of slots while ensuring STA reliability.
+However, note that the minimum number of slots $Z^*$ is unknown.
+Thus, when computing $R$, we use the chromatic number of the contention and interference graph, with edges defined as $(O^{\mathrm{C}}_{i,j} + O^{\mathrm{H}}_{i,j})$ for $i \neq j$, to approximate $Z^*$ as

+where $\chi(\cdot)$ returns the number of colors of the input graph's adjacency matrix using greedy coloring \cite{west2001introduction}.
+Since $Z^*\leq\tilde{Z}^*$, the approximated reward signal can be greater than $0$ and has an unknown maximum at $\log\frac{\tilde{Z}^*}{Z^*}$ (note that $\log\frac{\tilde{Z}^*}{Z^*}\geq0$).
+For simplicity, we use the same notation $R$ as the approximated reward signal in this paper.

 To normalize the reward signal, we measure the average reward over the iterations as $\Bar{R}$ and aim to maximize the advantage \cite{west2001introduction,mnih2016asynchronous} of the reward with respect to the past average, as $R - \Bar{R}$.
-Therefore, the loss of the EGNN parameters in the NGM is designed as
+Therefore, the loss of the EGNN parameters in the IGL is designed as